Long story short

 Drag-and-drop Builder

-Designed the builder for faster, clearer layout creation - refining grid behavior, simplifying logic, and adding a structured sidebar.
+I rebuilt the builder for faster, clearer layout work - tuning grid behavior, simplifying the logic, and giving it a structured sidebar.

-👉 Users started building functional interfaces within minutes, with a much lower learning curve and smoother first-time experience.
-The new grid system (inspired by CSS Grid and React Grid Layout) doubled the time-to-first-value.
+People started building real interfaces in minutes, with a far gentler learning curve.
+The new grid (inspired by CSS Grid and React Grid Layout) doubled time-to-first-value.

 Theming & Design Systems

-Created UX/UI flow for a scalable design system and theming framework that allowed users to adjust design parameters in real time on their live apps.
+I designed the UX for a scalable design-system and theming framework - users could tweak design parameters live, right on their running apps.

-Designed a native, Supabase-style database that lets users create and edit tables visually - no SQL needed.
-Also designed the Data Source library and smooth connection flow for integrating external databases and APIs.
+I designed a native, Supabase-style database where users create and edit tables visually - no SQL - plus the Data Source library and a smooth flow for connecting external databases and APIs.

 Organization